Tripping out with Shamans

 PART SIX of Astral Conversations—an unusual series of investigations into the occult with a humorous twist.

 Some of our readers will have experimented with Shamanism and mind-altering drugs.
 Many more are attracted by them.
-Some claim to have benefited from their use of ayahuasca and other hallucinogens.
+Others claim to have benefited from their use of ayahuasca and other hallucinogens.
 But we would say they benefited despite their drug-taking, not because of it.
 Many people have quite literally lost their minds and even their lives through their involvement in Shamanism and the drugs associated with it.

 New Age Shamanism is the illegitimate child of Spiritualism which wrecked the lives of millions and did nothing to enlighten those involved with it.
 The present fad is far more dangerous because it involves the use of powerful, mind-altering drugs, especially among the jaded youth of the West in search of anything to fill the spiritual and emotional vacuum of their lives.